 I can tell you from my own experiences that this is a great place to learn how to ski in Ontario.
 Mount St. Louis Moonstone was the first place I ever went skiing in Ontario.
 My middle school used to take a field trip there once a year, and I learned how to ski when I was back in grade six.
 This is one of the best places to ski in Ontario for the whole family.

-Mount St. Louis Moonstone doesn’t offer on-site accommodations.
+While Mount St. Louis Moonstone has some of the best skiing in Ontario, they don’t offer on-site accommodations.
 However, you can stay in the nearby city of Orillia.
 The Champlain Waterfront Hotel is a top choice: book your stay here and read more reviews about this hotel for further research.

 Calabogie Peaks near Ottawa, ON

-If you choose to stay at the resort, it also has a spa, an indoor swimming pool, an outdoor hot tub, and a fine dining restaurant.
+If you’d like to spend the night at Calabogie Peaks, you can stay at the Highlands Resort.
+Plus, there’s so much more to the resort than skiing.
+There’s a spa, an indoor swimming pool, an outdoor hot tub, and a fine dining restaurant for hotel guests.
 Make a weekend of it!
-Click here to book your stay at the Highlands Resort, and be sure to read reviews written by fellow travelers.
+Book your stay at the Highlands Resort, and be sure to read more reviews written by fellow travelers.

 Searchmont Resort near Sault Ste.
 Marie